alphabits/ford_challenge/sessions/next-meeting/index.rst

     * When doing crossvalidation on LogisticRegression with Inferences features, I got auc scores around 0.98 when I used only the first 10000 rows in the training data set.
 If I only used the first 1000 auc was aroun 0.75, and if I used the whole data set the auc was approx 0.82?
 OK found the reason.
 As already discovered the feature E9 is equal to isalert about 70% of the time.
 In the first 10000 rows E9 is equal to IsAlert 99% of the time!

     * Should I use the same rows when doing forward selection?
 I think it makes sense to use the same rows, so the feature selection isn't prematurely stopped, because of the randomly selected data.

+    * When doing forward selection, does it make sense to limit the number of features selected?